alexfleury/nixconfig/README.md

 ## Structure

-The structure is designed to be modular, and it based on https://code.m3ta.dev/m3tam3re/nixcfg.
+The structure is designed to be modular, and based on https://code.m3ta.dev/m3tam3re/nixcfg.

 ```shell
 .